bimapw4/flight-search/readme.md

 ### 📚 Additional Note
 1. Flight data read from ```sample.json``` in provider root
 2. No database — all realtime via Redis
+3. For a more complete folder structure, you can see the readme in the main or provider folder.